 3. Search Government Databases

 If the person in question is employed by the government, you may be able to learn more about their position through a government database.
 The names, job titles, and salaries of government employees are often considered public records.
-Some states (Vermont, Virginia, Washington, South Dakota, Tennessee) offer an online search tool that will return information about an employee based on a quick name search.2 Unfortunately, not all government jobs or state employee information will come back when using these search tools, like information on brand new employees.
+Some states (Vermont, Virginia, Washington, South Dakota, and Tennessee) offer an online search tool that will return information about an employee based on a quick name search.2 Unfortunately, not all government jobs or state employee information will come back when using these search tools, like information on brand new employees.
 Additionally, this will only be a benefit if you know the state or branch of government in which the individual works.

 Any knowledge gained from the searches should be used cautiously and legally.
 It is also important to know that the only way to get fully accurate employment information involves an approved background check or a legal warrant.
 Any questions about obtaining legal documentation such as a warrant should be directed to an attorney.